pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.15.1 =
+* Fix PDF callback function can access email_to field.
+* Fix deprecation warnings for PHP 8.2.7.

 = 2.15.0 =
 * New "Remove Blank Pages" option to choose which empty pages should be removed from the output PDF.